PratRedd123/PratRedd123/README.md

 My name is Pratap.

-I am attending the Hacktoberfest to learn all about Open Source and in particular using GitHub to collaborate code.
+I am attending the Hacktoberfest event to learn all about Open Source and in particular using GitHub to collaborate code.

 <!--
 **PratRedd123/PratRedd123** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.